Full name Anthony McGrath

 McGrath, though, never gave the impression he took naturally to captaincy and the cares of the job perhaps contributed to a downturn in batting form in 2009, although perversely he made a stunning career-best 211 against Warwickshire at Edgbaston.
 Yorkshire avoided relegation but there was general recognition that change was needed when McGrath was succeeded by Andrew Gale in 2010.

 No longer pre-occupied with leadership, he bounced back in 2010 to score 1,219 first-class runs, passing the thousand runs mark for the third time in his career and posting a number of match-winning innings.
-He scored heavily, too, in both the 40 and 20-over competitions, which made the frustrations suffered because of knee injuries and sciatica in the next two seasons especially frustrating, his perpetual struggle for form and increasingly rotund girth placing his future in doubt.
+He scored heavily, too, in both the 40 and 20-over competitions, which made the frustrations suffered because of knee injuries and sciatica in the next two seasons especially frustrating, his perpetual struggle for form and increasingly rotund girth eventually forcing him into retirement ahead of the 2013 season.